poulson/PSP/doc/source/dist_uniform_grid.rst

       Each process reads in its portion of the data from the sequential data stores in the specified file.
 Note that the data must use the lexicographical ordering specified by
-      :cpp:func::`DistUniformGrid<F>::Order`, and the model must be over a grid which matches that of the parent class.
+      :cpp:func:`DistUniformGrid\<F>::Order`, and the model must be over a grid which matches that of the parent class.

    .. cpp:function:: void InterpolateTo( int nx, int ny, int nz )

       The existing grid data is linearly interpolated into a new grid with the specified dimensions.
+This is particularly useful in conjunction with :cpp:func:`DistUniformGrid\<F>::SequentialLoad`, as a predefined
+      velocity model can be loaded and interpolated in parallel with two lines of code.

    .. cpp:function:: void WritePlane( PlaneType planeType, int whichPlane, std::string basename ) const